parkerblume/TownTrekkr/README.md

 Town Trekkr (insert description here)

 ## Installation
-* For Web App
-`yarn install-main` - This should install the main dependencies and web-app dependencies.
+* For Web App - This should install the main dependencies and web-app dependencies.
+`yarn install-main`
-* For Expo (Mobile) App
-`yarn install-expo` - Just like above, but instead of the web-app dependencies, it's the expo dependencies.
+* For Expo (Mobile) App - Just like above, but instead of the web-app dependencies, it's the expo dependencies.
+`yarn install-expo`

 If you want to install all dependencies, just run `yarn`

 ## To Start Up
-* For Server:
-Navigate to the packages/shared folder and run
+* For Server, navigate to the packages/shared folder and run:
 `npm run start`
 (I was not able to add a yarn quick command for this)
-* For Web App:
-From the root directory run
+* For Web App, from the root directory run
 `yarn web`
-* For Expo App:
-From the root directory run
+* For Expo App, from the root directory run
 `yarn expo`